 The faster your site users can access your content, the higher the conversion rate.

-Page speed is more demanding for mobile users due to slower network connections (Cellular data) than desktops, often connected to WI-FI.
-This means website pages that load slowly on a desktop might take even longer to load on mobile.
+Page speed is more demanding for mobile users due to slower network connections (Cellular data) than for desktop users, often connected to Wi-Fi.
+This means that website pages that load slowly on desktop might take even longer on mobile.ย

 Most importantly, since Google shifted to mobile-first indexing, Google considers a website’s mobile version first for indexing and ranking.